Overview

 To view more quick actions available in the Replications panel, click the More Actions button in the Actions column.

-Execute Replications: The Execute Replication icon allows you to run a replication job for the selected replication associated with the corresponding target and source datastores.
+Execute Replications: Run a replication job for the selected replication associated with the corresponding target and source datastores.
 Refer to Execute Replication Jobs for more information.

-Schedule: The Schedule icon allows you to schedule the execution of a replication with customizable recurrence options, offering flexibility in running replication jobs at regular intervals as required.
+Schedule: Set a schedule to execute a replication with customizable recurrence options, offering flexibility in running replication jobs at regular intervals as required.
 Refer to Schedule Replication Jobs for more information.

-Field Mappings: The Field Mappings icon allows you to select the required columns in a source table, and to modify how the column attributes must be configured in a target table during a data snapshot.
+Field Mappings: Select the required columns in a source table, and to modify how the column attributes must be configured in a target table during a data snapshot.
 Refer to Perform Field Mapping for more information.

-Replication Dependencies: The Replication Dependencies icon allows you to define dependent replications associated with a selected replication, such that the dependent replications are run before executing the selected replication.
+Replication Dependencies: Define dependent replications associated with a selected replication, such that the dependent replications are run before executing the selected replication.
 Refer to Configuring Replication Dependencies for more information.

 Edit: Modify the replication configuration.
 For example, you can update the applied source filter or change the target table name.